dadhi/DryIoc/docs/DryIoc.Docs/KindsOfChildContainer.md

 }
 ```

-The method will clone the container registrations but will drop cache.
+The method will clone the container registrations but will drop the cache.

 ## With registrations copy

-`WithRegistrationsCopy` will create a container clone (child) where new registration will be isolated from the parent
+`WithRegistrationsCopy` will create a container clone (child) where the new registration will be isolated from the parent
-and vice versa.
+and the vice versa.

 class With_registrations_copy